-There are many ways to stop smoking, many people have tried using the gum or the patches and it works for them but the majority of people enjoy the cloud and the whole action of breathing in smoke as it's relaxing, So the use of a ecigarette gives you that feeling without the 4000 chemicals and 599 ingredients a cigarette has.
+There are many ways to stop smoking, many people have tried using the gum or the patches, and it works for them, but the majority of people enjoy the cloud and the whole action of breathing in smoke as it's relaxing, So the use of an ecigarette gives you that feeling without the 4000 chemicals and 599 ingredients a cigarette has.

-If ecigs are not your cup of tea then check out some of the stop smoking clinics
+If e-cigarettes are not your cup of tea, then check out some of the stop smoking clinics

-Using a e-cigarette involves a battery that passes a electrical current threw the heating element the coil that is surrounded in cotton or wick, the cotton is soaked is you eliquid the evaporates for you to inhale.
+Using an e-cigarette involves a battery that passes an electrical current through the heating element the coil that is surrounded in cotton or wick, the cotton is soaked is you eliquid the evaporates for you to inhale.

 Eliquid and nicotine

 Eliquid is made up of 3 or 4 ingredients three if you decide you use a zero nicotine liquid.

 VG: vegetable glycerin

 After 8 years of smoking and nothing working for me to quit smoking I tried a friends e-cigarette and enjoyed it as if I was really smoking but with a better taste so the next day I decided to go and buy my own device I started with a basic ego starter kit and a tobacco flavour liquid with 18mg of nicotine I had already experienced many other benefits - and some happened within 24 hours of switching from tobacco to e-cigarettes.
 The following are some of the benefits I noticed within the first couple of months.

 The sense of taste improved.

 I could stand up quickly from a squatting position and not feel as though I was going to pass out.